 The Accelerated Bachelor's/Master's program gives NC State’s top-performing undergraduate Computer Science majors the opportunity to earn an additional masters degree in one year.
-The major benefit is that 4 graduate courses taken while the student is still an undergraduate, and counting towards their bachelors degree, will also count towards an associated masters degree.
+The major benefit is that up to four graduate courses taken while the student is still an undergraduate may be counted towards both their bachelors degree and an associated master's degree.

-The steps for Computer Science students who have earned at least 75 hours toward their undergraduate program, and interested in becoming ABM participants, are:
+The initial steps for Computer Science majors interested in becoming ABM participatns and who have earned at least 75 hours toward their undergraduate program are:

 If you decide the ABM program is the right path for you, you will apply like other applicants for Graduate School, with the following differences: